basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 // Insert returns 0 on success
 Assert.assertTrue(result == 0);
 ```

+**Important Note**: Inserting data into Riak TS is not as fast as using native methods supported by the Riak Java Client (https://github.com/basho/riak-java-client) directly to insert data.

 # Riak TS to JDBC Data Types
 When writing data from the Riak TS QueryResult object to the JDBC ResultSet object the driver converts Riak TS's data types using the following mapping: